riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 ----------------------

-The Fetch Target Queue is a queue that holds the PC recieved from the i-cache and the branch prediction info associated with that address.
+The Fetch Target Queue is a queue that holds the PC received from the i-cache and the branch prediction info associated with that address.
 It holds this information for the pipeline to reference during the executions of its Micro-ops.
 It is dequeued by the ROB once an instruction is committed and is updated during pipeline